blackbird1128/inferno/README.md

 # inferno
-Inferno is an c++ library created to help the begginers in machine learning by allowing to create in few line on code an functionnal artifical neuron network
+Inferno is an c++ library created to help the begginers in machine learning by allowing to create in few lines of code an functionnal artifical neuron network

 ## **functionalities :**